 In August 2001, NHTP signed an agreement with the US Navy to become the resident theatre company at the Portsmouth Naval Shipyard's 400-seat auditorium.
 Three weeks later, the tragic events of 9/11 made the agreement null.
 Destiny intervened and in 2003, NHTP was invited to become a permanent tenant at the brand new West End Studio Theatre, an intimate 50-seat black box we shared with two other theatre companies.
 Over the next 12 years, NHTP worked to create an organizational infrastructure, secure funding and produce a series of MainStage productions along with our ongoing educational and outreach programming.
 During this time, the NHTP Youth Repertory Company, created in 1999, flourished and expanded to 30 members from ages 10-18.
 NHTP became known for its high quality productions of serious theatre, including Someone Who'll Watch Over Me, Amadeus, Twelfth Night, The Crucible, Metamorphoses, The Elephant Man, Doubt, and I Am My Own Wife, as well as provocative new devised work like an original version of Lysistrata, a multi-media treatment of The Little Prince, and Dreaming Again, a play about New Hampshire's immigrants and refugees commissioned by the NH Humanities Council.

 As of July 1, 2016, NHTP's destiny changed again.
 NHTP became the primary tenant of West End Studio Theatre in the booming West End of Portsmouth, with a plan to ultimately purchase our home venue.
-Expanded programming includes additional MainStage Productions, a new guest artist series, the acclaimed Elephant-in-the-Room Series, expanded Theatre for Life educational programs, and many more opportunities for both youth classes and adult professional development.
+Expanded programming includes additional MainStage Productions, the acclaimed Elephant-in-the-Room Series, expanded Theatre for Life educational programs, and many more opportunities for both youth classes and adult professional development.